-Definition of Tax Shield
+Definition of Tax Shield§

 A Tax Shield is like an umbrella against the rain of taxes— it reduces taxable income through allowable deductions such as interest, depreciation, medical expenses and other key deductions.
 With a solid tax shield, taxpayers can lower their taxable income either for the current year or defer taxes into the future, resulting in a lighter tax burden, and hopefully, more money in your pocket to support that caffeine habit!

-Tax Shield |
+Tax Shield | Tax Avoidance |

-A broader practice of legally minimising tax liabilities, including through tax-free investments |
+A legal method to reduce taxable income by claiming deductions | A broader practice of legally minimising tax liabilities, including through tax-free investments |

-Can include shifting income to lower tax jurisdictions, using credits, etc. |
+Focuses mainly on deductions such as depreciation, mortgage interest, etc. | Can include shifting income to lower tax jurisdictions, using credits, etc. |

-Reduces taxable income in the current year or defers taxes |
+Reduces taxable income in the current year or defers taxes | More of a comprehensive strategy over multiple years |

 - Depreciation: A non-cash expense that reduces taxable income, reflecting the wear and tear on an asset.